alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 <h3>Why Guards Pair Well With Null-Safe Languages</h3>

-Null-safe languages like Swift and Kotlin force you to answer the question <i>"What happens if this object is nil?"</i> at compile time, rather than runtime.
+Null-safe languages like Swift and Kotlin force you to answer the question <i>"What happens if this object is nil?"</i> at compiletime, rather than runtime.

 So instead of receiving a surprising `undefined` or `NullPointerException` at runtime, or worse, in production, you receive compiler errors requesting that you as a responsible developer consider the null case.